grasingerm/polymer-stats/README.md

     julia mcmc_eap_chain.jl --help

+An experimental algorithm for clustering of the chain is implmeneted in ``mcmc_clustering_eap_chain.jl``.
+You can see options by running:

+    julia mcmc_clustering_eap_chain.jl --help

 ## Questions
 Documentation of this work is still in progress.
 However, I am very receptive to questions and comments via email.
 You can email questions to grasingerm@gmail.com.